Porter Lyons

 Porter Lyons is a jewelry and lifestyle brand created by Ashley Porter.
 The line debuted in November 2012 in New Orleans, Louisiana.
 The line has been worn by many celebrities, such as Taylor Swift, Jessica Alba, Jennifer Lawrence and Cameron Diaz and has been featured in Elle and W Magazine.

 Background

-Porter Lyons was created by Ashley Ann Lyons Porter in 2012.
-The namesake brand and its New Orleans headquarters is inspired by her family's origins in New Orleans, dating back to 1860 where they had a pharmacy, IL Lyons.
+Porter Lyons is an American luxury jewelry and lifestyle brand founded by Ashley Ann Lyons Porter in 2012.
+Drawing inspiration from the family's origins in New Orleans dating back to 1860, when they had a pharmacy, IL Lyons.

-Initially, Lyons was inspired by the Native American belief to use every part of an animal, and began experimenting with casting alligator teeth and bones in brass.
-This led to her first jewelry collection, Backbone, and in 2016 expanded Porter Lyons into a global fine jewelry and lifestyle brand.

-In 2022 Porter Lyons' design house and Flagship store relocated to Royal Street, New Orleans.